chanhosuh/resume/resume.md

     - Created and maintained daily trading opportunity charts reviewed by CEO.
 Data was processed from a variety of sources including emails and databases.
-    - As project manager, gathered requirements for a web app (React JS and Python), coded back-end computations, and managed two front-end developers.

 - **JP Morgan Chase**\
   Mar 2015 - Mar 2016, *Quant developer for regulatory capital*